top of page

 Walking the Walk - about that stumbly 'Wounded Healer' thing...

-Nowadays, the byways are a reliable life constant to me.
-They compound and rely on solid forms of discernment.
+Nowadays, the unknown byways are a reliable and delicious constant in my life.
+They compound and rely on solid forms of discernment every day.
 There is no one clear highway.
-All I am still following is a trajectory of change that I have felt into over the years.
-It takes discipline, intuition, overcoming, love, wisdom, patience... and surrender... but also the courage to change your mind and learn from your mistakes.
-To turn around and try again.
+All I am still following is a trajectory of change that I have felt into over the years and learned to trust.

 I don’t know exactly when I realised that self-awareness held the key to my change.
 It was somewhere between experiencing intense bouts of illness, chronic disease, bitter career endings, heartbreak, relationship breakdowns, and what I would later call a spontaneous spiritual awakening.

-Even as a child, I was the sort of person that other kids in the playground would spontaneously approach to share their struggles.
+I suppose it figures - as a child, I was the sort of person that other kids in the playground would spontaneously approach to share their struggles.
 For a while, I took pride in that and built my identity around it.
 These days, I look at that part of me with compassion, knowing that what once felt like strength also held my shadow: a tendency to self-abandon, to identify as a rescuer rather than as someone who simply creates an environment for change.

 Each day I wake up aware of how much I still have to learn, feel through, and discover, yet I could not imagine a life without the joy of discovery itself...
 It's such a beautiful form of existence that can come through the experience of healthy relationships, self-awareness, growth, and trust.
 Just as I invite my clients to challenge their perspectives and expand their horizons, I live by that same principle myself.